rajarshi0303/RestaurantApp-React-Django/README.md

 ## Additional Notes
 * Remember to replace placeholders with your actual database credentials in backend/settings.py.
-* Configure email settings in backend/settings.py if you wish to send order confirmation emails or other notifications.
 * Consider using a production-grade web server (e.g., Nginx, Gunicorn) for deployment in a real-world environment.

 ## Contributing